awslabs/mountpoint-s3-csi-driver/tests/e2e/customsuites/README.md

 - Proper enforcement of permissions when mount options are absent
 - File and directory ownership when mounting with specific uid/gid

+### Multi-Volume Test Suite

+The multi-volume test suite (`multivolume.go`) validates scenarios involving multiple volumes and pods to ensure the S3 CSI driver properly handles concurrent access and volume isolation.
+It includes tests for:

+- Multiple pods accessing the same volume simultaneously
+- A single pod accessing multiple volumes concurrently
+- Data persistence across pod recreations with the same volume

+This suite verifies the core functionality needed for both stateless and stateful workloads in Kubernetes when using S3 CSI volumes.

 ### Utilities

 The `util.go` file contains utility functions that support all test suites: